shengqh/TIGER/README.md

 export PATH=/home/shengq2/python2/bin:$PATH
 ```

-## mono 4+
+## mono 5+

 Although one essential software cqstools in TIGER is developed by C#, it is majorly executed under linux through [mono] (https://github.com/mono/mono).
 So mono on your linux system is required for cqstools.
-For people who doesn't have root permission to install mono, you may install mono into your own directory (mine is /home/shengq2/mono5):
+Both mono4 and mono5 are good for running cqstools.
+For people who doesn't have root permission to install mono, you may install mono into your own directory (mine is /home/shengq2/mono5).
+It will take time to install mono since it is a big software package.

 ```
 MONO_HOME="/home/shengq2/mono5"